YuraKostin/code-style/README.md

 ```

 ### Avoid short names without context
-When you write code that hasn't concrete context, prefer
+When you write code that hasn't got a concrete context, prefer
-names for variables which explains own destination
+names for variables which explain own destination

 ```javascript
 // BAD: too pithy